HanWenfang/syncless/trunk/benchmark/README.txt

   inherent limitation in an I/O library that prevents it from scaling up.
 * See a similar, but more comprehensive benchmark with graphs at http://nichol.as/asynchronous-servers-in-python .
-* Syncless is the clear winner for the parallel case, and it also wins (although by only a little) in the sequential case.
+* Syncless is the clear winner for the non-WSGI parallel case, it also wins (although by only a little) in the sequential case, and it is good at the parallell WSGI case as well.
 * As expected, Stackless Python is faster than greenlet, especially when there are lots of parallel requests.
 * The huge difference between syncless and syncless_wsgi suggests that the WSGI server of Syncless is a good candidate for optimization (possibly in Cython and Pyrex, because the Python code already looks optimized).
+* node.js has a very fast HTTP server protocol implementation (partially in C).

 Environment
 ~~~~~~~~~~~